oclron0421/Advent-Of-Code-2024/README.md

 ### Part 2
 Highlighted the usage and the idea of comparators, making a sorting algorithm within the puzzle's domain, nothing too tough

+## Day 6
+### Part 1
+Rather straightforward, just turn the guard direction when needed to and mark out the visited points, tally up the visited the points and voila
+### Part 2
+Brtually brute force the path of the guard by adding a wall infront of the guard path which is stored int a queue, and the testing if the guard is stuck in a loop or it can exit.